 “Everyone held up Kali sticks, and my friend Imee, who was facilitating, started off with breathwork,” Cainghug said.
 “The way she teaches Kali is very spiritual.”

-After the Kali demonstration, a teacher of Cainghug’s, Isaac Castro, explained Ablon and began the healing portion of the event, Cainghug said.
+After the Kali demonstration, Cainghug’s teacher, Virgil Apostol, a healer and researcher of Iluko and Pangasinan martial and medicinal traditions, led Ablon demonstrations during the event, Cainghug said.
 Participants were strongly encouraged to involve themselves in the demonstrations.

-“We tried to get as many people as we could to demonstrate with, and while that was happening, another teacher of mine, Janelle, was doing some sound healing because she’s a sound healing master and teacher,” Cainghug said.
 “All of these things weirdly feel familiar to me, and these are things that I’m just learning about now.
-They’ve helped me to reroot and help me remember where I’m from.”
+They’ve helped me to reroot and help me remember where I’m from,” Cainghug said.

-Cainghug said those who were not involved in Castro’s Ablon demonstrations received sound healing and sat on pillows made from binakul, a Filipino fabric traditionally woven by a group of weavers from a small area called Abra, where Cainghug’s mother is from, within the northern Filipino region of Ilocos.
+Cainghug said participants also received sound healing and sat on pillows made from binakul, a Filipino fabric traditionally woven by a group of weavers from a small area called Abra in the northern Philippines.

 Cainghug said she learned about binakul as she began exploring holistic healing practices in the wake of the COVID-19 pandemic.

 “I started going into more holistic practices of meditating and doing more consistent yoga,” Cainghug said.
 “I first became certified in Reiki, and from that community, I started to learn the history of Reiki.”

 Reiki is a Japanese technique for stress reduction and relaxation that also promotes healing.
 Cainghug said that from her pursuit of Reiki she began researching other holistic practices native to the Philippines.